-The Counter Terrorism and Security Act 2015 places a due on certain bodies, including schools, to have 'due regard to the need to prevent people from being drawn into terrorism'.
-The DfE has produced non-statutory advice for schools, 'The Prevent Duty: for schools and childcare providers' June 2015.
+(Pages 156 to 158, KCSIE 2024) The Counter Terrorism and Security Act 2015 places a due on certain bodies, including schools, to have 'due regard to the need to prevent people from being drawn into terrorism'.
+The DfE has produced non-statutory advice, 'The Prevent Duty: an introduction for those with safeguarding responsibilities' September 2023.